koffie/hello-world/README.md

 Edit `content/configuration.py` to set your project title, domain, and other options.

-The file has two sections.
-The top section is what you edit: `BUILD_DIR` and `CONTENT_DIR` (absolute paths to the `build/` and `content/` directories — pre-set to `/project/build` and `/project/content` for Docker, change them to match your local checkout for non-Docker use), and the project identity fields.
-The bottom section derives all internal file paths from those two variables — do not edit it.
+`BUILD_DIR` and `CONTENT_DIR` are absolute paths to the `build/` and `content/` directories.
+They are pre-set to `/project/build` and `/project/content` for Docker; change them to match your local checkout when running without Docker.
+All other fields are project identity values shown on the site.

 ## Optional pages